-Whilst doing the research for the Orland side of our family tree, we were rather lucky and extremely grateful to find that a lady named Joan Holness (formerly Martin) had already gathered together a huge amount of information on my mum's father's line of the family, the Nunes-Martinez, going right back to the beginning of the 1700s.
-The oldest record of this name was for Jose Nunes Martinez marrying Sara Nunes Cardoso on 21st October 1711 at Bevis Marks Synagogue.
+Whilst doing the research for the Orland side of our family tree, we were rather lucky and extremely grateful to find that a lady named Joan Holness (formerly Martin) had already gathered together a huge amount of information on my mum's father's line of the family, the Martinez, going right back to the beginning of the 1700s.
+The oldest record of this name was for Jose Nunes Martines marrying Sara Nunes Cardoso on 21st October 1711 at Bevis Marks Synagogue.
 (Note: Jose's surname was spelt with an "s", but subsequent generations appeared to end the name with a "z".
 The reason for this is unclear to me at this time.)

 My small contribution to this was to find the marriage record of Sara's parents on the familysearch.org web-site.
 Moses Nunes Cardoso married Rachel De Chaves in April 1697 taking our history back into the 17th Century.

 For around two hundred and fifty years, the majority of the Nunes-Martinez family stayed resident in London.
 The Bevis Marks Spanish / Portuguese Synagogue appears to be the place where their ceremonies were carried out.

 The records that we have show three children born to Jose and Sara - Abraham, Moses and David.
 It could be a huge coincidence of name, and maybe someone will correct me about this, but Abraham, Moses and David married Abigail Rodrigues Ribeiro, Ribca Rodrigues Ribeiro and Sarah Rodrigues Ribeiro respectively.
 Could this be a case of three brothers marrying three sisters?

 Moses married Ribca in 1736, and they in turn had three sons:

 Joseph married Sara Saqui in 1764, and they are my great-great-great-great-great grandparents!